kinecosystem/kin-ecosystem-sdk-docs/docs/migration_android.md

 **Outcome:** The user will not be able to earn/spend Kins until `Kin.start()` is called again.

-If you have your own earn/spend/P2P functionality (outside of the provided Kin Marketplace) the above scenario will throw a new type of exception - `MigrationNeededException` that you will need to handle.
+If you have your own earn/spend/P2P functionality (outside of the provided Kin Marketplace), the above scenario will throw a new type of exception, `MigrationNeededException`, that you will need to handle.

 For earning opportunities inside the Kin Marketplace, we handle this exception for you in the form of an error dialog displayed to the user.